 Force and acceleration components

 Now things get complicated.
-On the face of it there appears to be two horizontal force components: that is the drag force F1 and the centripetal force F2.
-In the windward turn it is easy to see how the drag force causes the airspeed and ground-speed to reduce, while the centripetal force provides a rate of turn which makes the head-wind component and therefore the airspeed to increase.
-However, in the leeward turn it is necessary for the ground speed to increase and it is less easy to see how the drag and centripetal forces make this possible.
+On the face of it there are two horizontal force components: the drag force F1 and the centripetal force F2.
+In the windward turn it is easy to see how the drag force causes the airspeed and ground-speed to reduce, while the centripetal force provides a rate of turn which makes the head-wind component and therefore the airspeed increase.
+However, in the leeward turn it is necessary for the ground-speed to increase and it is less easy to see how the drag and centripetal forces make this possible.
 The best way to explain this is to say that the drag force and the centripetal force are really components of a single horizontal force, the horizontal resultant F3 and this is the starting point for our calculations.

 Horizontal resultant F3 and components

 Figure 10 is a plan view of a windward turn with the wind coming from the top of the diagram and the bird is flying left to right in a banked left turn.
 The horizontal component of lift F2 is normal to the direction of the air velocity and combines with the drag F1 to create the horizontal resultant F3.

 We can calculate F3 using F1 and F2 and pythagoras which means that F3 is always positive.